tinytonny/MKTContent/mktcontent/合作伙伴/合作伙伴内容/partner.md

 	},
 	{
 		"name":"Fujian TECHFISH Co., Ltd.",
 		"description":"TECHFISH was established in 2016, which has become an innovative technology enterprise focusing on providing comprehensive IT services for customers through the strategic transformation from the mainstream to the frontier.
-The enterprise makes full use of new technologies such as artificial intelligence, cloud computing and big data to aggregate products and solutions required by enterprise informatization so as to build a service platform for enterprise informatization integration. ", "short_name":"TECHFISH",
+The enterprise makes full use of new technologies such as artificial intelligence, cloud computing and big data to aggregate products and solutions required by enterprise informatization so as to build a service platform for enterprise informatization integration.", "short_name":"TECHFISH",
 		"id":592,
 		"partner_label":"Solution Provider",